QIntegration/Qualys-Jira-Connector/README.md

  - To know more on how to setup and use this integration, please read the [user guide](https://www.qualys.com/docs/qualys-jira-connector-user-guide.pdf).

 # Upgrade

+Note: These upgrade instructions are provided in incremental manner.
+If you are using really old version of Jira connector, to make sure the connnector runs smoothly please check the upgrade instruction for other versions in [guide](https://docs.qualys.com/en/integration/jira_connector/#t=upgrade_connector_app%2Fupgrade_the_app.htm&rhsearch=upgrade) as well.
+This will prevent potential upgrade issues due to missing changes in config/templates.

 ## Intructions to upgrade the App to v1.3.1.1

 For v1.3.1.1, we have introduced additional parameters for configuring connection retries and timeouts to the Jira connector in case of 429 error scenarios.